Reinventing Power Delivery

-Securing the Supply Chain — for investors in capital-intensive renewable energy technologies such as hydrogen, carbon capture, and nuclear, who are seeking supply security, reliable Total Investment Cost, and economies of scale;
+Supply Security – through supply market intelligence and custom supply risk data for investors in capital-intensive energy technologies such as novel battery chemistries and other electrification technologies, hydrogen, carbon capture, and nuclear, who are seeking supply security and reliable Total Investment Cost;

-Partner Due Diligence — for solution providers and their attorneys engaging in strategic contracts for power systems, batteries, electrolyzers, turbines, electrical distribution and control, and other heavy equipment
+Supply Chain Resilience – through transactions support including contracting strategies and due diligence for investors and attorneys engaging in strategic agreements for power plants & systems, energy storage/battery systems, electrolyzers, turbines, electrical distribution and control, and other heavy equipment.

 More than 500 successful engagements in dozens of countries